Royal Marechaussee: Emblem

-The emblem of the Royal Netherlands Marechaussee is, as with many other gendarmerie forces, a flaming grenade.
+The emblem of the Royal Marechaussee is, as with many other gendarmerie forces, a flaming grenade.
 In the 17th century, a new weapon was introduced in Europe: the hand grenade.
 The soldiers who handled grenades were called grenadiers.
 They became an elite type of soldier in all European armies.
 In France, the grenade symbol was adopted by the gendarmerie, and this was imitated by similar forces throughout Europe.

 The flaming grenade (but in this case within an eight-pointed star) was also the emblem of the Rijkspolitie.

-Present KMar
+Tasks

-The present marechaussee is a police organisation with a military status, under the jurisdiction of the Ministry of Defense, but mostly working for the Ministry of Security and Justice and the Ministry of the Interior and Kingdom Relations.
-The RNLM performs the following duties:
+The present Marechaussee is a police organisation with a military status, under the jurisdiction of the Ministry of Defense, but mostly working for the Ministry of Security and Justice and the Ministry of the Interior and Kingdom Relations.
+The KMar performs the following duties: